cisterciansis/Bittensor-Compute-Subnet-Installer-Script/README.md

 - Installs Bittensor and its dependencies
 - Installs Docker for containerization
+- Installs Subtensor and Starts a Lite Node on Mainnet
 - Installs PM2 for process management
 - Clones and installs the Compute-Subnet repository and its dependencies
 - Starts the Docker service within Compute Subnet